Introducing Swift for USD accounts

 When to use Swift vs. Fedwire:

-• Use Swift if any bank involved in the transfer is outside the US, or if an intermediary bank is required
+• Use Swift if the beneficiary is outside of the US.

 Important details